dominicfmazza/dominicfmazza.github.io/_pages/about.md

 ---

 Hello!
 I'm Dominic Mazza, an undergraduate researcher at Michigan State University who focuses on autonomous systems and computer vision.
+As a part of my responsibilities, I work with:

+- Python
+- Pytorch
+- ROS
+- C++
+- GitLab CI/CD & Github Actions

 Currently, I lead the Autonomous Vehicle Club, an interdisciplinary student organization that focuses on making a modified 2017 Chevy Bolt autonomous.
 I also am working with the WAVES lab at MSU on sensor-fusion and object detection techniques.

-In the future, I hope to earn a Ph.D. in Computer Science with a concentration in robotics, and continue my efforts in academia.
+As I graduate this semester, I am looking for new opportunities in the robotics industry, the computer vision space, or anything to do with automation and Python.
+Take a look at my [resume](/cv) and contact me about any positions you'd like me to fill!